psalias2006/github-trending-cli/README.md

 # GitHub Trending CLI

 We like browsing GitHub's trending page, so we made a CLI version.
+You can export it also 😉

 ![GitHub Trending CLI Screenshot](github-trending-screenshot.png)